Parizaad: Sequel

 In June 2022, writer Hashim Nadeem revealed in a cryptic social media post that the show would be getting a second season.
+In May 2024, CEO of the network confirmed that the series will have sequel and will be released in 2025.

 Impact

 Due to last episodes of the series which deals with the poor conditions of Urdu medium schools in the farthest areas of the country, the Balochistan government promised to raise the standards of Urdu medium schools.
 Later, Ahmed Ali Akbar also shared the same on his social media account.